-Cardiac arrest from asystole or ventricular fibrillation due to LANOXIN toxicity is usually fatal.
+Cardiac arrest from asystole or ventricular fibrillation due to digoxin toxicity is usually fatal.

-Acute massive LANOXIN overdosage can result in mild to pronounced hyperkalaemia due to inhibition of the sodium-potassium (Na+-K+) pump.
-Hypokalaemia may contribute to toxicity (see Warnings and Precautions).
+Acute massive digoxin overdosage can result in mild to pronounced hyperkalaemia due to inhibition of the sodium-potassium $(Na^+-K^+)$ pump.
+Hypokalaemia may contribute to toxicity (see Special warnings and precautions for use).

-Non-cardiac manifestations
+Non-cardiac manifestations: